Puneeth-n/epazote/README.md

-Once your site/application is up and running, it can become idle and unresponsive, your supervisor will not notice this, since in most of the cases is just responsible for keeping your App process up and running no matter how it is behaving, therefore exist the need to monitor the status of the application and based on the responses take actions.
+Once your site/application is up and running, it can become idle and unresponsive, your supervisor will not notice this, since in most of the cases is just responsible for keeping your App process up and running no matter how it is behaving, therefore exists the need to monitor the status of the application and based on the responses take actions.

-When doing Continuous Deployment "[CD](https://en.wikipedia.org/wiki/Continuous_delivery)" if the ping, healthcheck, status, etc; endpoints change, it imply making changes in order to properly monitor the application, this creates a dependency or extra task apart from the CD process, therefore exist the need to detect any changes and automatically apply them upon request.
+When doing Continuous Deployment "[CD](https://en.wikipedia.org/wiki/Continuous_delivery)" if the ping, healthcheck, status, etc; endpoints change, it implies making changes in order to properly monitor the application, this creates a dependency or extra task apart from the CD process, therefore exists the need to detect any changes and automatically apply them upon request.

 ## How it works.